msprev/panzer/doc/README.md

 Scripts read the json message above by deserialising json input on stdin.

-Filters can read the json message by extracting a special metadata field, `panzer_reserved`, from the AST:
+Filters can read the json message by inspecting the metadata field, `panzer_reserved`, in the AST's metadata branch:

 ``` {.yaml}
 panzer_reserved: